 \section{Abstract}

-While Large Language Models (LLM) enable non-experts to specify open-world multi-robot tasks, the generated plans often lack kinematic feasibility and are not efficient, especially in long-horizon scenarios.
-Formal methods like Linear Temporal Logic (LTL) offer correctness and optimal guarantees, but are typically confined to static, offline settings and struggle with computational scalability.
-To bridge this gap, we propose a neuro-symbolic framework that grounds LLM reasoning into hierarchical LTL specifications and solves the corresponding Simultaneous Task Allocation and Planning (STAP) problem.
-Unlike static approaches, our system resolves stochastic environmental changes—such as moving users or updated instructions—via a receding horizon planning (RHP) loop with real-time perception, which dynamically refines plans through a hierarchical state space.
-Extensive real-world experiments demonstrate that our approach significantly outperforms baseline methods in success rate and interaction fluency while minimizing planning latency.
+Large Language Models (LLMs) enable non-experts to specify open-world multi-robot tasks, but the generated plans are often kinematically infeasible and inefficient in long-horizon settings.
+Formal methods such as Linear Temporal Logic (LTL) offer correctness and optimality guarantees, yet they are typically offline and scale poorly.
+To bridge this gap, we propose a neuro-symbolic framework that grounds human instructions into hierarchical LTL$_f$ specifications (i.e., LTL on finite traces) and solves the resulting Simultaneous Task Allocation and Planning (STAP) problem.
+Unlike static approaches, our system handles stochastic environmental changes—such as user motion or updated instructions—through a receding-horizon planning (RHP) loop with real-time perception, dynamically refining plans over a hierarchical state space.
+Experiments in simulation and on real robots demonstrate that our approach significantly outperforms baseline methods in success rate and interaction fluency while reducing replanning overhead.